Aniumbott/LabStation/README.md

             }

             // RESOURCES Collection
-            match /resources/{resourceId} {
+            // Resource status can be 'Working', 'Maintenance', 'Broken' match /resources/{resourceId} {
               // All authenticated users can read and list resources. allow read, list: if request.auth != null;